exercism/python/exercises/practice/pascals-triangle/.docs/instructions.append.md

 # Instructions append

+## Recursion

-Try to complete this exercise using recursion, rather than loops.
+This exercise is designed to be completed using recursion, rather than loops.
+MORE DESCRIPTION ABOUT RECURSIVE PROGRAMMING GOES HERE.

 ## Exception messages